henok-getahun/DataStructureAndAlgorithm-DSA-/LINKED LIST.md

 - **Sparse Matrices**: Efficiently representing matrices with many zero values.

 #### 4. Operations Performed
-Here are the main operations performed on linked lists, described in formal English:
+Here are the main operations performed on linked lists.

 **a.
 Insertion**
 1. To insert a new node, create the node and set its data.